 The image below gives you a visual of the two separate connections.

 The IXrouter's VPN connection (IXrouter to IXON Cloud) is, by default, always enabled.
 However, you can disable it for moments you don't need it and then enable it again for moments you do need it.

 Disabling the VPN connection reduces the IXrouter's data consumption, which is mostly relevant for 3G/4G connections.
-By default the IXrouter consumes around 200 MB over a month to maintain a secure VPN connection.
-When you turn off this VPN connection, its data consumption is reduced to around 15 MB.
+By default the IXrouter consumes ~250 MB over a month to maintain a secure VPN and MQTT connection (details).
+When you turn off the VPN connection, the MQTT connection remains and the data consumption is reduced to ~20 MB.

 You can toggle the VPN connection in two different ways:

 Online, via the IXON Cloud

 You can easily disable and enable an IXrouter's VPN connection via the IXON Cloud.

 MQTT connectionIf the IXrouter's VPN connection is disabled, its lightweight MQTT connection will remain active.
 This enables you to remotely turn off the VPN connection and turn it back on again.

 - Go to [Devices] in the main menu, select the concerning device, press [∙∙∙] in the VPN section, and select [Edit VPN access].